TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 From there, we’ll travel to the legendary city of Troy, the Greco-Roman marvel of Pergamon, and the ancient biblical city of Ephesus.
 Next, we’ll journey through the timeless and breathtaking rock landscape of Cappadocia, investigating its rock-cut “churches” and enigmatic underground cities.

 As we continue our adventure, we’ll visit Çatalhöyük, one of the oldest known urban centers, dating back over 9,000 years.
-On-site, Graham Hancock will reveal how this ancient city fits into his theory of advanced civilizations existing long before the end of the last ice age.
+On-site, you will learn how this ancient city fits into Graham's theory of advanced civilizations existing long before the end of the last ice age.
 Catalhoyuk is representative of a dark age between the collapse of one major cycle of civilization and the emergence of another.

 One of the tour’s highlights is the visit to Mount Nemrut, home to colossal statues often referred to as the "eighth wonder of the ancient world."
 We will experience the breathtaking spectacle of these statues at sunset, a sight that connects us to the mysteries of ancient Anatolia.

 While Göbekli Tepe boasts some of the world’s oldest megalithic structures, various archaeologists now suspect that its sister site, Karahan Tepe, may be even older!
-Together with Graham Hancock, we’ll explore these mysterious ancient sites in our quest to understand the forgotten civilization that built them and learn more about the newest excavations and discoveries.
+We’ll explore these mysterious ancient sites in our quest to understand the forgotten civilization that built them and learn more about the newest excavations and discoveries.

-Through multimedia lectures, on-site explorations, and dynamic discussions, you’ll immerse yourself in Graham’s revolutionary theories.
+Through multimedia lectures and fascinating discussions with Graham Hancock as well as on-site explorations with your guide, you’ll immerse yourself in Graham’s revolutionary theories.
 We’ll explore how these sites in Turkey may have formed part of an advanced, interconnected culture—one that modern society has forgotten or dismissed.

 This once-in-a-lifetime experience will open your eyes to the mysteries of the ancient world and invite you to question the true origins of civilization.
 Prepare to see Turkey in a new light as you explore its landscapes and monuments through the lens of Graham Hancock’s compelling insights.